carlssonanton87/milestone-project-1/README.md

 3. Go to Settings > Pages
 4. Select the main branch
 5. Save and wait for the site to be published

+## How to View Locally
+1. Clone the repository: `git clone https://github.com/carlssonanton87/my-practise-repo.git`
+2. Open the `index.html` file in your browser.

 ## Credits